10 Best Practices When Sending Birthday Cards to Employees

 8. Use social media

 Wishing an employee a happy birthday through social media is a fun and creative way to make someone feel special.
-An added benefit is it gets the word out around the office (or the company as a whole, if there’s more than one office) that there’s a birthday to be celebrated!
+An added benefit is it gets the word out around the office (or the entire company, especially if there’s more than one office) that there’s a birthday to be celebrated!
 Use a platform such as LinkedIn or your company’s own Intranet to serve up birthday wishes paired with a physical card.

 9. Keep individual preferences in mind